 96% of UWTSD students at the School of Social Justice & Inclusion in Carmarthen were satisfied with their course – NSS 2017.

 This unique programme embodies the continuing importance of Social Studies in policy-making.
 As well as engaging students in debates about social theory and policy, this programme provides students with placement opportunities, allowing them to reflect on professional practice, and enhance their ability to work with individuals from potentially disadvantaged backgrounds.

-BA Social Studies responds to the crucial need for professionals working with groups and individuals in social, educational and administrative settings to have a broad knowledge and understanding of social inclusion and the issues this presents to contemporary society.
-Drawing its body of theory from social policy, sociology and psychology, it examines the impact of cultural, political and social factors on ideas about welfare, social justice and citizenship.
-Students will engage in debate on contemporary issues, such as:
+BA Social Studies responds to the crucial need for professionals working with groups and individuals at risk of exclusion in a range of settings e.g. education, social care, criminal justice and beyond.
+Students will develop an in-depth knowledge and understanding of exclusion, disadvantage, power, and agency within today’s contemporary society.
+This degree draws upon theory from social policy, sociology and psychology to examine the impact of exclusion and disadvantage.
+Issues such as culture, politics and a range of social factors will be explored including ideas about family, crime, poverty, welfare, social justice, and citizenship.
+Students will be encouraged to engage in debates on contemporary issues, such as:

 - Why do women dominate the caring professions?

 - Why is assumed that men cannot be a primary carer?

 - How can we tackle child poverty?

 - What is the role of the community to reduce poverty?

 - With diminishing resources and strained budgets, how can we continue to provide services that will strengthen our communities and ensure they are sustainable?

 Communities, Families, and Individuals: Politicians make frequent references to ‘hard-working families’ but what do they mean?
 This pathway examines the relationship between individuals, families and communities and how policy shapes communities and reduce disadvantage.